Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Introduction

 where $S$ is the within-graph effective action for dynamical increments, and $p_{\rm attach}$ is a boundary measure for entry or infall interfaces.
 It defines a conditional ensemble of baryonic histories on a fixed layered graph with both assembly and environment information encoded.

 More generally, the fixed-graph construction can be embedded into a graph-trajectory measure

 where $P(G)$ is the graph-sector probability in a graph ensemble.
-As a minimal closure of the formalism, we introduce a preferential attachment-detachment (PAD) mechanism, extended from the attachment- and host-edges-only version in Ref.~\cite{Yang:2022oqe}.
-PAD provides an explicit generative rule, so the graph prior can be expressed as a product of conditional detachment probabilities.
-Nevertheless, the main applications in this work remain on fixed graphs.
+As a minimal closure of the formalism, we introduce a preferential attachment-detachment (PAD) mechanism extending the attachment- and host-edge-only construction of Ref.~\cite{Yang:2022oqe}.
+More generally, the graph sector itself could also be treated stochastically.
+Excursion-set theory offers a stochastic basis for halo formation using random walks and first-crossing statistics~\cite{Bond:1990iw}.
+However, its standard form is too limited to produce the layered halo graphs discussed here, which also represent same-layer host structure and environment-conditioned connectivity.
+Extending the framework so that the graph prior $P(G)$ is generated by an explicit stochastic graph dynamics is therefore a natural next step.

 We train and test on layered graphs reconstructed from IllustrisTNG-50-1~\cite{2019MNRAS.490.3234N,Pillepich:2019bmb,Nelson:2018uso}.
-For this paper, we use stellar and gas masses as a minimal two-field demonstration, but the construction itself is not tied to those variables.
+For this paper, we use stellar and gas masses as a minimal two-field realization, but the construction itself is not tied to those variables.
 The likelihood is realized by a discrete-time Gaussian Onsager-Machlup (OM) action~\cite{1953PhRv...91.1505O} on top of deterministic merger transport.
 Building on the trained model, we then perform several example calculations on fixed graphs.
 We use a DMDG (dark-matter-deficient galaxy) operator to demonstrate quenched path-integral evaluation with and without $p_{\rm attach}$.
-We also introduce a controlled gas-channel deformation, implemented by host-edge ablation, to compute operator responses, susceptibilities, and projected log-probability profiles.
-We then add path-space likelihood-ratio diagnostics based on the ratios between full and host-ablated dynamics.
-Because the likelihood is defined on graph-conditioned trajectories rather than on a specific field choice, the same formalism can be extended directly to halo structural variables such as $V_{\max}$ and $R_{\max}$, where the former is the maximal circular velocity and the latter its corresponding radius.
-This makes the present work a formal starting point for extending the integral approach of the parametric model for self-interacting dark matter (SIDM) halos~\cite{Yang:2023jwn,Yang:2024uqb,Yang:2024tba}.
-Future studies within the same layered-graph path measure can systematically augment the parametric model by incorporating halo drifts, environmental effects, and non-Gaussian residuals.
+We then introduce a controlled gas-channel deformation by interpolating between the full learned host-conditioned gas drift and an environment-off reference, and use that same family of deformed dynamics to define nonequilibrium diagnostics.